-This make-ahead steak salad recipe brings you a delicious and convenient choice for a single-person meal.
+This make-ahead steak salad recipe brings you a delicious and convenient choice when planning meals for one.
 While the tangy homemade dressing helps bring everything together, the veggie mix matches perfectly with the tender, savory steak.

 Is Steak Salad Healthy?

-People love salads for their flexibility— especially when they’re trying to get the best use out of pantry ingredients.
-It’s also a smart way to stay on the healthy side without having to spend so much effort cooking.
+People love salads for their flexibility— especially when they’re trying to get the best use out of simple and basic ingredients.
+It’s also a smart way to stay healthy without having to spend so much effort cooking.

-This time, in addition to greens and vegetables, we now have steak in the game.
+This time around, in addition to greens and vegetables, we now have steak in the mix.
 And of course, just like most green salads, this steak salad is a powerhouse of health-beneficial nutrients.

-If you’re trying to make economical dishes with satisfying flavors, this steak salad could make a wise choice.
+If you’re trying to make economical dishes with satisfying flavors, this steak salad could be a solid choice for you.

-One serving of this steak salad provides you 216 calories, most of which came from the steak.
-You need only one portion of it to stay full until the next big meal without craving for unhealthy snacks.
+One serving of this steak salad provides 216 calories, most of which come from the steak.
+You need only one portion of it to stay full until the next big meal without craving snacks.

 What Is the Best Steak Cut for Salad?

-In our honest opinion, the suitable steak cut to add to this steak salad should satisfy these requirements: juicy, lean, tender, and affordable.
+In our honest opinion, the suitable steak cut for this salad should be juicy, lean, tender, and affordable.

 That’s the reason why we believe sirloin steak is the choice to make.
 It has no bones and little fat, therefore, a quick rub is enough to help bring out its best flavor.

-Of course, we’re not saying sirloin is the only choice of all.
-Ribeye, rump, fillet steak,… whichever steak cut that suits your taste would still do the salad justice.
+Of course, we’re not saying sirloin is the only choice.
+Ribeye, rump, fillet steak… whichever steak cut you prefer will still do the salad justice.

 Steak Salad Ingredients

 In today’s steak salad recipe, you’ll find a good mix of fruits, vegetables, cheese, and a variety of lettuce.
-Finally, an irresistible dressing to complement the juicy steak will wrap it up a light and comforting dish.
+Finally, an irresistible dressing to complement the juicy steak wraps up light and comforting dish.

 1. Sirloin Steak

 As sirloin steak has little fat, it’s a wonderful choice for high heat cooking methods on the stovetop.
-However, rest assured that either sauteing or grilling is acceptable for steak salad— it’ll be delicious either way.
+Either sauteing or grilling are acceptable for steak salad— it’s sure to be delicious either way.

-Not only is steak salad healthy and tasty, it also has a fabulous and colorful display.
-Aside from the grilled steak, fresh green apples, and red onion rings, you’ll also have the creamy and buttery avocado.
+Not only is steak salad healthy and tasty, but it also creates a fabulous and colorful display.
+Aside from the grilled steak, fresh green apples, and red onion rings, you’ll also have the creamy and buttery green avocado.

 Another bright and colorful veggie salad that looks pretty similar to this steak salad (minus the steak) is Greek salad.
-Here’s one interesting fact we found: you’ll only need a few tweaks of ingredients to transform one into another!
+While we were making this recipe we realized that you only need a few small ingredient adjustments to transform one into the other!

-The robust arugula in the veggie mix is to balance the pungency of the mustard-based dressing.
-Together with the juicy slices of pan-seared sirloin, it wraps up a harmonious and fulfilling keto salad to snack on.
+The robust arugula in the veggie mix helps to balance the pungency of the mustard-based dressing.
+Together with the juicy slices of pan-seared sirloin, it creates a harmonious and fulfilling keto-friendly salad to snack on.

-To put a beautiful ending to this salad, feta cheese, red onion, and romaine lettuce are added on top.
+To finish this salad off beautifully, feta cheese, red onion, and romaine lettuce are added on top.

-Feta cheese is in to lend a nice touch of peppery and slightly salty flavor to this steak salad.
-Together, they create a harmony of earthy flavors and piquancy.
+Feta cheese is there to lend a nice touch of creamy, sharp, and slightly salty flavor to this steak salad.
+Together, these elements create a harmony of earthy flavors and piquancy.

 Steak Salad Dressing